Vida-1/reading-notes-102/read03.md

 ##### - Add-Commit-Push (ACP) Workflow: To push local changes to GitHub using Terminal (after navigating to the appropriate folder): (1) Save the work; (2) git status; (3) git add; (4) git commit -m "message in 50 characters or fewer reason for this commit"; (5) git push origin main

 ##### - To pull work down locally from GitHub using Terminal: (*) git pull origin main

+# Notes from Lab:
+So you had the brilliant idea of trying to initiate a new project by using Terminal comman entries like "mkdir" and "touch", so now how do you get all that work that you did in VS Code up on GitHub?

+Here's how:

+go to projects folder, cd into the folder that you've created

+git init  -- to initialize an empty repository (it won't erase your existing files)

+git status  -keeping your eye on the ball

+git add .

+git status -keeping your eye on the ball git commit -m "First commit to gitHub from local drive" git status -keeping your eye on the ball

+git push origin main  (this may throw an error about access rights and repo existence, do this:)

+gh repo create
+Push an existing local repository to GitHub
+Path to local repository (just hit enter)
+Repository name (the folder you're in)
+Description (type in something lovely and brief) Visibility (make it Public)
+Add a remote (yes)
+What should the new remote be called (origin)
+Would you like to push commits from the current branch to the "origin"?
+(Yes)

+git status -keeping your eye on the ball

+If you get "nothing to commit, working tree clean" then you're all set!
+Woot!

+If that didn't work out as expected maybe you can find work it out with this resource: https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github

+## *Many, many thanks to Ben for walking me through all this!!!